damontecres/Wholphin/README.md

 ## Motivation

-After using Plex and its Android TV app for years, I found the official Jellyfin Android TV client UI/UX to be a barrier to using Jellyfin more, so if you wish the interface and playback controls were a bit more like Plex's Android TV app, then Dolphin might work for you!
+After using Plex and its Android TV app for years, I found the official Jellyfin Android TV client UI/UX to be a barrier to using Jellyfin more, so if you wish the interface and playback controls were a bit more like Plex's Android TV app, then Wholphin might work for you!

-That said, Dolphin does not yet implement every feature in Jellyfin.
+That said, Wholphin does not yet implement every feature in Jellyfin.
 It is a work in progress that will continue to improve over time.

 ## Distinguishing Features